L3DEVIL/VphonegagaInject/README.md

 **MSHook does not support ARM64 but KittyMemory support ARM64**

 Now compile and sign the apk
 If compile fail, read the log and look up at Google

 Your result should look like this in game:

-Congratz!
+If the mod menu appears and the hack are working, congratz!

 If you face any problem, be sure to add your LOGD's in your code, recompile and capture the logcat.
 See what part of your code faced the problem

-Thanks for reading the tutorial, if you need any help, feel free to ask =D
+Thanks for reading the tutorial, if you need any help, feel free to ask me via Telegram https://t.me/RadidasG =D

 Do not forget to check my template again.
 I may change it anytime =D

 # Credits/Acknowledgements
 Thanks to the following individuals whose code helped me develop this mod menu